The Princess Bride (film): Adaptations

 It was announced that composer Adam Guettel was working with William Goldman on a musical adaptation of The Princess Bride in 2006.
 The project was abandoned in February 2007 after Goldman reportedly demanded 75 percent of the author's share, even though Guettel was writing both the music and the lyrics.
 In late 2013, Disney Theatrical Productions announced that they would adapt a stage musical adaptation of The Princess Bride.
 A website was launched a couple of months later.
 In 2016, Rob Reiner said the project was still in development despite "roadblocks" and that Marc Shaiman, Randy Newman and John Mayer had all been approached to write songs, but had turned them down.
+In June 2019, it was confirmed Rick Elice and Bob Martin were writing the script and David Yazbek was composing the music and lyrics.
 In 2018, The Princess Bride was adapted by players of a virtual reality social game, Rec Room, into what is likely to be the world's first full-length virtual reality stage production.
 The duration of the production was approximately 80 minutes, and ran for a total of four shows.

 There have been many board games based on the film, beginning with a promotional roll and move game distributed with an early VHS video release in 1988.
 In 2008, PlayRoom Entertainment released The Princess Bride: Storming the Castle, a board game based on the film.
-Since 2013, Game Salute (now Tabletop Tycoon, under the SparkWorks imprint) has published multiple games based on specific scenes from the film, including party game The Princess Bride: Prepare to Die!, card game The Princess Bride: A Battle of Wits and dice game The Princess Bride: I Hate to Kill You...
+Since 2013, Game Salute (now Tabletop Tycoon, under the SparkWorks imprint) has published multiple games based on specific scenes from the film, including party game The Princess Bride: Prepare to Die!, card game The Princess Bride: A Battle of Wits, and dice game The Princess Bride: I Hate to Kill You...
 In 2020, Ravensburger published The Princess Bride Adventure Book Game, a collaborative card and miniatures game with several boards presented as "chapters" of a book.
 The Princess Bride Game is a casual video game developed and published by New York game development studio Worldwide Biggies.